Robert O. Wray: Civilian career

 Upon transitioning from active-duty Navy in 1986, Wray worked as a civilian nuclear engineer on Navy submarines in Portsmouth NH and Charleston SC.
 He then left the nuclear power industry, moved to Rhode Island, and began a varied entrepreneurial career spanning 20 years.
 His positions included: President of a real-estate development and construction company, CEO of a circuit-board manufacturing company, owner of a consulting firm providing services to banks, partner and general manager of a resort hotel, and owner of a diesel-engine services company.

 In the late 1990s, in an effort to capitalize on the growing move toward electrical deregulation, Wray developed and patented a device which improved the use of electricity for medium-sized commercial and industrial users.
 He and partners formed a company, Powergy, to manufacture and sell the product.
 As electrical deregulation subsided with little real change to the energy markets, Powergy shifted to focus on web-based energy controls through a spinoff called Energy-Online (EOL).
 In early 2002, Wray sold Powergy and Energy-Online, and went to work for EOL's acquirer, Pace Global Energy Services.
 Pace was later acquired by Siemens.

 From Pace, Wray was mobilized to Iraq duty, first at the Pentagon, and then in Baghdad.
 Returning from Baghdad in November 2004, he became the Division Manager for the 300-person Newport division of Science Applications International Corporation (SAIC).
 For three years he led a turnaround of that division, and expanded into new products and markets.
 He left SAIC when brought back onto active duty as a Navy admiral.

 In 2010 he received a master's degree in Leadership from the MacDonough School of Business at Georgetown University in Washington.
-He has written a book on leadership (Saltwater Leadership, Naval Institute Press) and lectures on the topic before academic, commercial, and military audiences.
+He has written a book on leadership and lectures on the topic before academic, commercial, and military audiences.

 Wray is a licensed professional engineer and he has a registered US Patent # USD391225.
 In addition to his book on leadership, he is the author of Getting the Job You Want: The Five-Finger, Five-Week Guide to the Best Job of Your Life.

-Following his transition from the Navy in October 2013, Wray founded and became CEO of the Blue Star Veterans Network, a company dedicated to providing telemedicine solutions to American veterans population.
-It now focuses more on innovative health and safety products and solutions for seniors and is called BlueStar SeniorTech.
-He also provides business and leadership consulting and speaking through SaltWater Leadership.
-He has appeared as a panelist on EBRU TV's Fresh Outlook talk show and spoke about VA appropriations on Your World with Neil Cavuto on Fox News.
+Following his transition from the Navy in October 2013, Wray founded and became CEO of the Blue Star Veterans Network, a company providing telemedicine to American veterans population.

 Military decorations include the Distinguished Service Medal, Legion of Merit (four awards), the Bronze Star and numerous lesser awards.